magic142/magic_SerialMIDI/README.md

 - Improved error handling for missing ports and MIDI devices.
 - Improved Tkinter GUI.

-## v0.3 (current)
+## v0.3
-- Enhanced Serial Input and MIDI output support, allowing multiple inputs to be routed to different outputs.
+- Enhanced serial input and MIDI output support allow multiple inputs to be routed to different outputs.
 - Improved user interface for better UX.
 - Resolved the issue that required both serial inputs to be selected before starting.

+## v0.4 (current)
+- Added one more input routing, now it can handle three different routings.
+- Improved user interface for better UX.